Safe Withdrawal Rates in 2026:

 Why 30 Years Isn't Enough

-The "4% Rule" was designed for traditional retirees—people leaving the workforce at 65 and planning for a 30-year horizon.
-If you are part of the FIRE (Financial Independence, Early Retirement) movement and retire at 35 or 45, you need your portfolio to last 50 or even 60 years.
+The popular 4% framing is rooted in traditional retirement planning and the Trinity Study's maximum 30-year payout period.
+In that study's CPI-adjusted results, a 50% stock/50% bond portfolio using a 4% initial withdrawal succeeded in 95% of overlapping 30-year periods.
+If you are part of the FIRE (Financial Independence, Early Retirement) movement and retire at 35 or 45, you may need your portfolio to last 50 or even 60 years.

 Over these extended timelines, the failure rate of a 4% withdrawal increases significantly.
 Small differences in your initial withdrawal rate can be the difference between a growing nest egg and a depleted portfolio.